TimMacy/YouTubeAlchemy/README.md

     - uploadDate - Channel - Title.txt

 > [!TIP]
-> The URLs for button one and two can be freely chosen, as can all button icons.
-If a button field is empty, the button won't be added to the YouTube header.
-The settings button reverts to default if its field is empty.
+> The URLs for buttons one and two, along with all button icons, are fully customizable.
+If a button field is left empty, that button won’t be added to the header.
+The settings button reverts to its default if its field is empty.
+To modify the labels for NotebookLM and ChatGPT, enter "Label | domain.com" into their respective URL fields—this also updates the icons' hover text.

 > [!IMPORTANT]
 > Due to the Same-Origin Policy (SOP) in web development, JavaScript cannot directly interact across different websites: i.e. while the script can copy the transcript to the clipboard from YouTube and open a link (e.g. ChatGPT or NotebookLM), the copied transcript must be pasted manually into the text field via CTRL+V (Windows/Linux) or CMD+V (macOS).